Verifiable End-to-End Delegated Variational Quantum Algorithms: Methods

 In order to prove verifiability for our protocol, we first establish a connection between the relative error in the gradient approximation and the adversarial attacks, represented in our framework by means of the number of corrupted computation rounds $\delta$.

-\begin{lemma} We assume a DVQA step performing a Parameter Shift Rule to compute a gradient approximation $g$ of $\text{ }\nabla f$ with a global observable $O=\sum_{i}c_iP_i$.
-Using $N_s$ per circuit evaluation, the gradient relative error $e$ and the number of corrupted computation rounds $\delta$ are related as follows:
+\begin{lemma} We assume a DVQA step performing a Parameter Shift Rule to compute a gradient approximation $g$ of $\nabla f$ with a global observable $O=\sum_{i}c_iP_i$.
+Using $N_s$ shots per circuit evaluation, the gradient relative error $\varepsilon = \frac{\|g-\hat{g}\|_2}{\|g\|_2}$ and the number of corrupted computation rounds $\delta$ are related as follows:

-\end{lemma} \begin{proof} When we perform one execution of the PQC, the state collapses to an eigenstate of the measured observable.
-Therefore, the cost function can be expressed as:
+where $\epsilon_0 > 0$ is a lower bound on the gradient norm, i.e. $\|g\|_2 \geq \epsilon_0$. \end{lemma} \begin{proof} When we perform one execution of the PQC, the state collapses to an eigenstate of the measured observable.
+Therefore, the finite-shot estimator of the cost function, obtained by distributing $N_s$ shots across the $N_o$ Pauli terms, can be expressed as:

 Let's consider a single eigenvalue $\lambda^i_k$ of the local Pauli $P_i$ measured at the $k$-th round.
 Due to attacks, in the worst-case scenario, we instead measure a corrupted eigenvalue equal to the most distant w.r.t. the correct $\lambda^i_k$.
-One can bound the difference between the correct and the worst-case corrupted eigenvalues as follows:
+One can bound the difference between the correct and the worst-case corrupted eigenvalues (respectively $\lambda^i_k$ and $\hat{\lambda}^i_k$) as $\lambda^i_k-\hat{\lambda}^i_k \leq 2$, since Pauli operators have eigenvalues $+1$ or $-1$.

-In the presence of $\delta'$ corrupted computation rounds per function evaluation, we assume that these rounds are equally distributed among the different local Pauli expectation value estimations, resulting in $\delta'/N_o$ corrupted computation rounds for each estimation.
+Due to the blindness property of our delegated protocol, we can assume that on average, the $\delta'$ corrupted executions are uniformly distributed among the $N_o$ Pauli observables, yielding an expected $\delta'/N_o$ corrupted measurements per local expectation value.
 Therefore, the absolute difference between the ideal function $f$ and its corrupted version can be bounded as follows:

-The relative error in the gradient computation obtained with the parameter shift rule will be:
+For each component of the gradient vector obtained with the parameter shift rule we get: